talebox/slepau/readme.md

 - To build web projects and watch for changes: `cd web; yarn watch`
 - Run auth like so: `run_auth`
 - Run chunk like so: `run_chunk`
-- Run media like so: `run_chunk`
+- Run media like so: `run_media`

 For more information just read scripts on `scripts` folder.

 # To build:

-## Ubuntu
+## On Linux
-- Get build dependencies `apt install openssl libssl-dev pkg-config ffmpeg gcc`
+- Get build dependencies `apt install ffmpeg nginx`
+- Add this line to /etc/hosts `127.0.0.1 auth.local chunk.local media.local`
-- Install rust environment `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+- Run `curl --proto '=https' --tlsv1.2 -sSf https://talebox.anty.dev/standalone.sh | sh` which will download, extract, and run the standalone project.
-- Nuhsell `cargo install nu`
-- On nushell `source scripts/source.nu; build_all`
-- Built files will be on the `out` directory.